 some that Scottish writers or books have been listed for or won in

 The enormously popular and influential Blue Peter Book Awards celebrate children's books published in the last year in two categories: the Best Story and the Best Book with Facts.
-The 2018 Blue Peter Book Awards will be announced on World Book Day - 1 March 2018.
+The Blue Peter Book Awards are announced on World Book Day.

 Sponsored by Champagne Bollinger, the prize is the UK's only literary award for comic writing.
-Bridget Jones' Baby by Helen Fielding (Jonathan Cape) won the 2017 award.
+The prize was not awarded in 2018.